The Inward Investment and International Taxation Review: Indonesia

 A cooperative is an association of persons, and its objective is the enhancement of the welfare of its members through engagement in a specific business as authorised in its charter.
 A cooperative has the status of legal entity after it is legalised by the relevant minister.

 Previously, the basic tax treatment for all forms of businesses, except for the sole proprietorship, was a flat tax rate of 25 per cent of the net income.
-However, by virtue of Law 2/2020, the corporate income tax rate of domestic corporate taxpayers and permanent establishments has been reduced to 22 per cent for the 2020 tax year and the 2021 tax year and 20 per cent beginning from the 2022 tax year (with an additional 3 per cent reduction for go-public companies subject to certain requirements).
-In the sole proprietorship, the person's tax rates are calculated on a progressive basis ranging from 5 per cent up to 30 per cent.
+However, by virtue of Law 2/2020, the corporate income tax rate of domestic corporate taxpayers and permanent establishments has been reduced to 22 per cent for the 2020 tax year and the 2021 tax year, and 20 per cent beginning from the 2022 tax year (with an additional 3 per cent reduction for go-public companies subject to certain requirements).
+In a controversial move, Law 7/2021 overturns the planned corporate tax rate of 20 per cent for the 2022 tax year, where it will remain at its current rate of 22 per cent.
+In the sole proprietorship, the person's tax rates are calculated on a progressive basis ranging from 5 per cent up to 35 per cent.
 To calculate the tax obligation, in addition to the permissible deductible expenses, the natural person must also deduct a non-taxable income threshold for himself or herself, his or her spouse and up to three dependants.

 Most large companies adopt a corporate form.
 Like its predecessor, the 1967 Foreign Investment Law, the Indonesian Investment Law of 2007 requires business entities engaged in almost all business sectors (including manufacturing and trading of goods and services) to take the form of a PT if there is a foreign ownership participation in that entity in the framework of foreign direct investment (a PMA company).
 The same requirement also applies to the financial sector (except for banking).
 For the oil and gas sector, a foreign corporation can be used.
 Banking business can take the form of a branch office of the foreign bank, but the banking authority no longer issues new business licences to a branch office of a foreign bank.
 Based on the foregoing, the discussion below focuses on the PT corporate form.